Sedevacantism: Clergy, Mass, and sacraments

 Some sedevacantists accept the consecrations and ordinations of sedevacantist bishops and priests, and the offering of Masses and the administration of sacraments by the said bishops and priests, to be licit because of epikea, i.e. "the interpretation of the mind and will of him who made the law".

 "Una cum" liturgical controversy

-Anthony Cekada considers that a question among sedevacantists is whether it is permissible to go to "una cum" Masses and whether or not it amounts to a mortal sin.
-These "una cum" masses are Traditional Latin Masses naming the man in the Vatican City whom most of the world considers to be the Pope, in the Roman Canon in the "Te igitur" prayer, specifically where the priest says "una cum famulo tuo Papa nostro N" ("together with Your Servant N., our Pope.").
+According to sedevacantist priest Anthony Cekada, there is a controversy among sedevacantists whether it is permissible to go to "una cum" Masses and whether or not it amounts to a mortal sin.
+These "una cum" masses are Traditional Latin Masses that name the current pope in the "Te igitur" prayer, specifically where the priest says "una cum famulo tuo Papa nostro N" ("together with Your Servant N., our Pope.").
 Cekada argues that it is not, under any circumstances, permissible.
+The anti-sedevacantist traditional Catholics John Salza and Robert Siscoe argue that the disagreements over una cum masses discredit sedecavantism, as many sedecavantists have condemned each other as heretics over the controversy, and that due to the issue many sedevacantists do not attend mass at all.

 Believers and organisations

 Because sedevacantists, particularly the laity, are not concentrated into one single organisation, it is difficult to ascertain exact numbers of sedevacantists in the world, however the number has been estimated at around 30,000 people worldwide.
 These are mostly concentrated in the United States, Mexico, Canada, France, Italy, Spain, Australia and the United Kingdom, but the actual size of the movement has never been accurately assessed.
 It remains extremely difficult to do so for a wide range of reasons, such as the fact that not all sedevacantists identify as such, nor do they necessarily belong to avowedly sedevacantist groups or societies.